-Whhhheeew, have I learned from this one..raced against Ryan Hall in a half-marathon and hit the mile in 4.30 and two-mile at 9.26 …yeah, not the best thing I could have done.
+I learned my lesson from this one.
+I raced against Ryan Hall in a half-marathon in Virginia hitting the first mile in 4.30 hitting the two-mile mark in 9.26.
+Yeah, not the best thing I could have done.

-I am strong runner but am I ready to step up to the 1.01 half-marathon pace when I am still a 1.07 guy?
+I am strong runner but was I ready to step up to 1.01 half-marathon pace when I am still a 1.07 guy?

-DON’T EVER believe you don’t have what it takes.
+DON’T believe you don’t have what it takes.
 I am a huge advocate on the power of positive thinking and belief.
-If your not 100% IN IT then you are only selling yourself short.
+If you’re not 100 percent immersed then you are only selling yourself short.

-You may be just wanting to run one mile 5 seconds faster then you have run the distance.
-You may be just starting out in the sport…whatever it is you have your heart set on…bring everything you got into your efforts.
+That being said, you may be just wanting to run one mile 5 seconds faster than you have run the distance.
+Perhaps, you are just starting out in the sport.
+That being said, whatever it is you have in mind put forth the effort to see it through.